zwang2244/bug-free-bassoon/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+ Welcome to Baked Goods Project!
+ Choose:
+ 1. Add a student and his/her information
+ 2. Delete a student
+ 3. Search a student

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.